Analysis and numerical analysis of the Helmholtz-Korteweg equation: Discretisation of the nematic Helmholtz--Korteweg equation

-\begin{remark}[Ensuring quasi-optimaltiy] To ensure that the smallness assumption on $h$ is satisfied, we can adopt a similar scheme as introduced in \cite{vBZ24} for the Helmholtz problem.
-By solving the discrete eigenvalue problem \eqref{eq:EVPDisr} on a sequence of refined meshes, the criterion $\lambda^{(i_{\ast})}_h < k^2$ can be checked.
-If the criterion is met, the assumptions of \cref{thm:DiscreteThCoercivity} and \cref{thm:DiscreteThCoercivityBeta} are satisfied, otherwise the mesh is refined and the procedure is repeated.
-To reduce the required number of degrees of freedom, an adaptive error estimator for the first $i_{\ast}$ eigenfunctions can be used. \end{remark}
+\begin{remark}[The threshold $h_0$] The threshold $h_0$ in \Cref{thm:bestapprox} is in general not explicitly given.
+However, for sound soft boundary conditions, it can be characterised by the condition $\lambda^{(i_{\ast})}_h < k^2$.
+We could adapt a similar scheme as considered in \cite{vBZ24} to ensure that the smallness assumption on $h$ is satisfied: on a sequence of refined meshes, the criterion $\lambda^{(i_{\ast})}_h < k^2$ is checked by solving the eigenvalue problem \eqref{eq:DiscreteEVP}.
+If the criterion is met, the assumptions of \Cref{thm:DiscreteThCoercivity} are satisfied, otherwise the mesh is refined and the procedure is repeated.
+To reduce the required number of degrees of freedom, an adaptive error estimator for the first $i_{\ast}$ eigenfunctions can be used.
+In the case of impedance boundary conditions, this argument is not applicable. \end{remark}